 In 1884, Charlotte married successful miner John Kirby, who was her first cousin once removed.
 Though she never had any children of her own, she always applauded the importance of women taking care of their homes and families.
 In the 1890s, Charlotte and John adopted her grand-nephew Gordon, who lived with her until her death in 1908.
 Throughout her life, Charlotte unabashedly stood up and spoke out for the rights of all women.
 She astutely navigated competing local and national views, carving out a name for herself as a champion of women’s rights in the nineteenth century.

-Tiffany Greene is a Historical Research Volunteer for Better Days 2020.
+Tiffany Greene was a Historical Research Consultant for Better Days when she wrote this bio, then later worked as Education Director.
 She is a lifelong resident of Salt Lake City who loves learning about and sharing the lives of women past and present.

 Van Wagenen, Lola.
 Sister-Wives and Suffragists.
 Deseret Book Company, 2012.

 “Memorial.”
 Salt Lake Herald-Republican 11 April 1880, p.3

 “Views.”
 Salt Lake Herald-Republican 2 September 1883, p.11.